MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-passport-secure-password.png" alt-text="Screenshot of IBM WebSphere Application Server Secure Password." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-passport-secure-password.png":::

 1. Select **OK**.
 It takes a while to connect to the repository.
-If there's an error, you must make sure the IBMid is correct.
+If there's an error, you must make sure the IBMid and password are correct.

 1. After the connection is complete, you're shown the **Install Packages** pane.
 On the **Install Packages** pane, type *network* into the text field.
 When the results refresh in the table, select the top level **IBM WebSphere Application Server Network Deployment** version **9.0.5.x**, as shown in the following screenshot.
 The exact version number is different, but it must be the latest 9.0 version shown.
 Be sure to select the sub-checkboxes.